Citrix Gateway and XenMobile

 - Authentication: Select whether to enable authentication.
 The default is ON.

-- Deliver user certificate for authentication: Select whether you want XenMobile to share the authentication certificate with Secure Hub so that the Citrix Gateway handles client certificate authentication.
+- Deliver user certificate for authentication: Select whether you want XenMobile to share the authentication certificate with Secure Hub, to enable the Citrix Gateway to handle client certificate authentication.
 The default is OFF.